PyDFLT/PyDFLT/README.md

 `uv sync --all-extras --all-groups`

+Notice that your IDE might automatically create the environment, but does only install the basic package dependencies.
+Make sure to run above command to install all dependencies.

 #### Before committing

 We make use of **pre-commit** (https://pre-commit.com/) and **pytest** to ensure code is consistent and functioning properly.
 Both are part of the dev dependencies and therefore installed in the virtual environment.
 Before committing make sure to run both: